liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

     Example: ``Document``

-``Conjoint nodes``
+``Conjoints Nodes``
     Nodes which essentially belong to each other.
-Once one node is updated, the other node has to be updated too - the nodes are synchronised.
+Once one node is updated, the other node has to be updated too - the node are synchronised.

     Scheme: ``A -> R -> B, B -> R -> A`` or other cyclic subgraphs.

     Possible examples: Translations, Binational treaties.

 ``More complex relations``
     Exampel: Some discussion leads to a set of (proposed) changes.

     Scheme: ``D <- R -> C1, R -> C2, R C3``